gvwilson/sdxpy/en/src/tester/index.md

 -   [%g error_test "Error" %]:
-    something is wrong in the test itself, which means we don't know whether the test subject is working properly or not.
+    something is wrong in the test itself, which means we don't know if
+    the thing we're testing is working properly or not.

-We need to distinguish failing tests from broken ones in order to implement this classification scheme.
+In order to implement this classification scheme we need to distinguish failing tests from broken ones.
 Our rule is that
 if a test [%g throw_exception "throws" %] an `AssertionError` then one of our checks is reporting a failure, while any other kind of exception indicates that the test contains an error.

-Putting this all together gives us a function `run_tests` that runs all registered tests and counts how many outcomes of each kind it sees:
+Translating that rules into code gives us the function `run_tests` that runs every test in a list and counts how many outcomes of each kind it sees:

-[% inc file="dry_run.py" keep="run_tests" %]
+[% inc file="dry_run.py" keep="run" %]

 If a test completes without an exception, it passes.
 If any of the assertions inside it raise an `AssertionError` the test fails, and if it raises any other exception it's an error.
-After all tests are run,
-`run_tests` reports the number of results of each kind:
 {: .continue}

 [% inc file="dry_run.out" %]